Lost Sheep Parable

 Jesus came into this world with a purpose: to “seek and save that which is lost.”
 You need not worry about being lost any longer, as long as you place your faith in Jesus Christ.
 The Bible is clear that all the angels in heaven rejoice over every sinner who comes to Jesus in faith, securing eternal salvation for their once-lost soul.
 Through this new spiritual rebirth, our relationship with Christ restores fellowship between a Holy God and lost sinners.

 Are you in a relationship with the Good Shepherd, or are you still lost?
-If you find yourself in the latter category, there is hope for salvation, but only if you turn to the one who can help you and who died for you to cleanse you from your sins.
-His name is Jesus Christ.
+If you find yourself in the latter category, there is hope for salvation, but only if you turn to the one – Jesus Christ – who can help you and who died for you to cure & cleanse you from your sins (refer to our ‘Gospel’ page for guidance and instructions to receive this free gift!).